 # Put your code on the line below

-The directory sidebar should only be enabled if the user needs to create their own files, or there are multiple files the student needs to click between.
+The directory sidebar should only be enabled if the user needs to create their own files, or there are multiple files the user needs to click between.

 Titles and subtitles should always be title-cased.

-Lesson names should not containe markdown.
+Lesson names should not contain markdown.
 For example:

 if should be IF

 Step names should contain markdown.
 For example: IF should be